How to keep bolts from loosening

 If it happens during production, then costly downtime is at stake.
 After production, and your application’s performance is at risk or worse, safety becomes a serious threat.

 The question is, what are bolt-loosening reasons?
 Why do screws keep coming loose?
-Let’s take a closer look.
+In this article, we'll explore: